nuts-foundation/nuts-node/docs/pages/deployment/database-configuration.rst

 Migrating your private keys from the filesystem to Vault is relatively easy: just upload the keys to Vault under ``kv/nuts-private-keys``.

-Alternatively you can use the ``fs2vault`` crypto command, which takes the directory containing the private keys as argument (the example assumes the container is called `nuts-node`):
+Alternatively you can use the ``fs2vault`` crypto command, which takes the directory containing the private keys as argument (the example assumes the container is called `nuts-node` and `NUTS_DATADIR=/opt/nuts/data`):

 .. code-block:: shell